AdamKyle/flare/resources/info/items-and-kingdoms/section-1.md

     </a>
 </div>

-You can use as many items as many times as you have items, lets use our item and see what happens:
+You can use as many items as many times as you have items, let's use our item and see what happens:

 First you will see: